judasgutenberg/ESP8266-Micro-Weather/README.md

 I've made it so the backend can store nulls in cases where there are no sensors for a value, which seemed more honest than storing zeros.
 For some reason the pressure is still stored as zero even when it should be null.

 This system only enforces permissions for the storing of data.
-Anyone can see the data logged at my Adirondack cabin using this system by visiting http://randomsprocket.com/weather.
+This is essential for an open source project where I now claim this:  Anyone can see the data logged at my Adirondack cabin using this system by visiting http://randomsprocket.com/weather.